riverhuang1107/everai_documentation/Example/Private Volume/en/Llama2_7B_chat.md

 ```

 ## Create secrets
-If you have already created a secret for your registry, you can skip this step.
+This step is optional, if you have already created a secret for the registry you need to access, or if your registry is publicly accessible.

 In this case, we will create one secret for [quay.io](https://quay.io/).